Eddie Crowder: Coaching career

 With a final annual salary of $52,800, Crowder stepped down as athletic director in 1984, succeeded by Bill Marolt.

 Later years

 With his wife Kate, Crowder continued to reside in Boulder after his retirement from CU.
-He maintained ties to both Oklahoma and Colorado football programs, and assisted in the selections of Oklahoma head coach Bob Stoops and Colorado head coach Dan Hawkins.
+He maintained ties to both the Oklahoma and Colorado football programs, and assisted in the selections of Oklahoma head coach Bob Stoops and Colorado head coach Dan Hawkins.
 He was also a voter in the Harris College Football Poll.
 Crowder battled Hodgkin's lymphoma in 2003, and died of leukemia in 2008.